alnutile/interview_foundation/README.md

   And when it gets the starred repos it will show them on the home page
 ```

-So you can see from above we are dealing with authentication, vuejs
-axios requests, components and security.
+Dealing with authentication, vuejs, axios requests, components and security.

-And most importantly PHPUnit test that mock the interactions with the API Classes
+Most importantly PHPUnit test that mock the interactions with the API Classes

-I should be able to build this on my machine with
+Build this on my machine with

+  * update .env
   * composer install
   * npm install && npm run dev

-## Fork the repo
-Make sure to fork it this way I can look over later.

-## Work in small commits
+## Git small commits
 I do not want to see what big code dump I want you to push often using PRs
 As you take small steps and write tests push (more on this in a moment)

-## Sign up for TravisCI and setup it up to run per build
+## TravisCI setup up to run per build
-With this you have to get your .travis.yml file to run the PHPunit tests etc
-This build is already working in travis so it should be pretty easy and this .travis
-file should get you going
+This build is already working in travis so it should be pretty easy and this .travis file should get you going

 ## Tests
-This feature will require some testing, those tests should only use the
-Refreshdatabase as needed.
+This feature will require some testing, those tests should only use the Refreshdatabase as needed.